Associate Professor, Sociology, School of Leadership and Social Change

 Research and Scholarly Interests

 Currently, my research involves exploring the effects of community service-learning on students and the communities in which they serve.
-I also have an interest in law and social inequality, with a specific focus on racism and discrimination within immigration law.
+More specifically, I am focusing on the relationship between service-learning and civic engagement, by investigating the transformative potential of high impact community service-learning experiences.

-- Sociology 2215A/B: Bridging Classroom and Community: An Introduction to Community Development through Service-Learning
+- Sociology 2215A: Bridging Classroom and Community: An Introduction to Community Development through Service-Learning

 - Sociology 3330F/G: Community Development: Foundations